Master guide to ESOP with Tips for Start-Up’s.

 • Give Grant Letters

-Grant letters are documents that are used to formally grant equity-based remuneration to employees, such as stock options or restricted stock units.
+Employees, such as stock options or restricted stock units.
 A grant letter typically covers the essential elements of the equity award as well as the employee’s obligations.

 Grant letters are an important instrument for formalising and conveying the terms and conditions of equity-based pay awards to employees.